ratannz/aws-step-functions-kendra-web-crawler-search-engine/README.md

 * [Bootstrap your AWS account for CDK](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) if you haven't done so already

 ## Deploy
-Note: if you are running from AWS Cloud9, make sure to add a config file at ~/.aws/config in following format.
+Note: If you are running from AWS Cloud9, make sure to add a config file at ~/.aws/config in following format.

-[default]
+`[default]
 region=us-west-2
-output=json
+output=json`

 This repository provides a utility script to build and deploy the sample.